How long does it take to put PPF on a car?

 This is why professional installation is worth the investment.
 At Chicago Ceramic Garage, we're certified to install PPF from industry leaders like XPEL and IGL.
 Our expert team ensures that every corner, curve, and edge of your car gets the protection it deserves.
 And unlike DIY kits, professional installation comes with warranties, giving you peace of mind that your vehicle is safe.

-Learn more about the benefits of Paint Protection Film in Chicago by visiting
+Learn more about the benefits of Paint Protection Film in Chicago by visiting this blog.

 Tips for Preparing Your Car for PPF Installation